Walk from Rainow to Kerridge and Bollington

 Get directions to Rainow by public transport or car with Redplanet.

 The walk follows the valley of the River Dean from Rainow to Bollington and back.
 The circular route follows the path to the west of the river (along the side of Kerridge ridge), then along the towpath of the Macclesfield canal where it passes through Bollington, and then back to Rainow along a path to the east of the river.
-For refreshments there is a pub in Rainow, the Rising Sun.
-There is also the Bulls Head in Kerridge.
+For refreshments there is the Bulls Head in Kerridge.
 Strong shoes or walking boots are essential.

 Rainow lies in the foothills of the Pennines straddling the Cheshire boundary of the Peak District National Park.
 The village gets its name from the Old English Hraefn Hoe meaning Ravens Hill, an indication that the area was once a wilderness.
 The western boundary runs along the crest of Kerridge (Key Ridge from the Old English Caeg Hrycg), pictured here.
 The hill has an altitude of over 900 feet, but descends steeply into the River Dean valley.
 The heart of the village lies to the east of the river.
 A number of large menhirs (standing stones) can still be seen in the locality.
 Their original purpose was probably to signpost tracks through Rainow that once formed part of a ridge way to the Scottish borders.